OpenBfS/UncertRadio/README.md

 for Windows.

-From version 2.1.4 (2017) to 2.4.32 the download consisted of one executable file, which combines all required components of teh Software (help-files, short installation guide, collection of validated example projects).
+From version 2.1.4 (2017) to 2.4.32 the download consisted of one executable file, which combines all required components of the Software (help-files, short installation guide, collection of validated example projects).
 Additionally, a brief instruction to use the software was provided for download.
 The private or commercial use of the software is free of charge.